Skip to article frontmatterSkip to article content

 1. As with any python library, the first step is to import gdsfactory.
 For convenience we will alias it as gf.

 2. Before we can start designing, we need to activate a process development kit (PDK) that defines the layers and design rules for a specific fabrication process.
-Here we use the generic PDK included with GDSFactory.
-We will discuss Process Development Kits (PDKs) in more detail below.
+Here, we use the generic PDK included with GDSFactory.
+We will discuss Process Development Kits (PDKs) in more details below.

 3. Next we create a blank Component instance that will hold our geometry.
 It can be understood as an empty GDS cell, that is enriched with additional functionality like metadata and ports.